raspberrypilearning/music-maker/en/step_4.md

 --- task ---

-Add code within a `forever`{:class='block3control'} block, so that when the pick touches the different sprites, the instument being played is changed.
+Add code within a `forever`{:class='block3control'} block, so that when the **pick** touches the different sprites, the instrument being played is changed.
 For example:

 ```blocks3
 when flag clicked